SovereignCloudStack/standards/Standards/scs-xxxx-v1-provider-network-standard.md

 CSPs **MUST** provide dynamic routing for all project-allocated public IP-prefixes via the standard provider network.

 By default, users **SHOULD** be prohibited by policy from creating Networking RBAC rules, to prevent the creation of faux provider networks.
+The necessary policy change to implement this restriction for the Neutron API can be found in the Networking RBAC documentation [^rbac].

 ## Conformance Tests